sharadcodes/sharadcodes.github.io/_posts/2020-06-10-be-on-the-safe-side-with-assert.md

 ---
-title: 'Be on the safe side with assert :mask:'
+title: "Be on the safe side with assert :mask:"
 date: 2020-06-10T00:00:00.000Z
 tags:
   - assert
   - tips
-categories:
+categories: PYTHON
-  - python
+image: /assets/uploads/assert-pexels-karolina-grabowska-5993648.jpg
 ---

 We all have faced that situation when there was a bug in someone else's code or a third-party library and as a result your production build failed to deploy.
 The reasons are endless, it may be due to a non-declared method, class, or even due to the data type of the variable.